 Weight: 52 lbs

+Hello, my name is Kojo!
 I’m really glad to be here.
 The place I grew up in wasn’t very nice because the people I lived with hit me with things, so I’m shy of new people at first, especially new men and kids because I expect them to hurt me.
 I warmed up to my foster mom right away though and now I love her.
-My foster dad is trying to show me that not all men are mean by being the designated hotdog guy.
-I love hotdogs and I’m starting to like him too.
-Because of my past, I would like to live in a house without kids but I think it would probably do me good to live with a man because he could keep working with me to see that there’s nothing to fear anymore.
+My foster dad took the time to show me that not all men are mean by being the designated hotdog guy.
+I love hotdogs and I’m loving my foster dad too.
+He gives the best cuddles.

 Your message has been sent to Ruff Start Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.